blackSooooo/node-practice/README.md

 ```

 #### caution
-When deletes or add sessions, redirect should proceed after that.
-So, callback is needed to secure flow.
+When deletes or add sessions, redirect should proceed after that. so, callback is needed to secure flow.

 ```
 // add sessions